grmarxer/Onboarding/case_studies/Case_Study_6-BIG-IP_DNS.md

 ### Summary

 In this case study the student will create a DNS environment and integrate it with BIG-IP DNS and LTM.
 This environment should be built on top of the previous case study.
-When complete the student should me able to walk the mentor through the process of DNS recursion from the test client’s perspective and articulate all of the features below.
+When complete the student should be able to walk the mentor through the process of DNS recursion from the test client’s perspective and articulate all of the features below.

 <br/>